dadelani/AfriHG/README.md

 -->

-Table below summarizes the Data Split and model performance on the AfriHG and In comparation with the XL-Sum Abstractive Summarization results.
+Table below summarizes the Data Split and the Model Performance on the AfriHG with with the XL-Sum Abstractive Summarization Comparison results.

 | Language       | Script | Train / Dev / Test       | mT5-base (Summary) | mT5-base (Headline) | AfriTeVa V2-base (Headline) | Aya (Headline) |
 |----------------|--------|--------------------------|--------------------|---------------------|-----------------------------|----------------|